Already a DIA Member? Sign in. Not a member? Join.

 Director, EU Regulatory Policy, Biogen, United Kingdom

-As Director of EU Regulatory Policy at Biogen, Simon is responsible for developing and leading Biogen’s European regulatory policy agenda and associated activities.
-Simon started at Biogen in 2003 in the clinical group before moving into Regulatory Sciences and undertaking increasingly senior roles across regulatory product development and lifecycle management.
+As Director of European Regulatory Policy at Biogen, Simon is responsible for developing and leading Biogen’s European regulatory policy agenda and associated activities in key areas.
+Simon started at Biogen in 2003 in clinical development before moving into Regulatory Sciences and undertaking increasingly senior roles across regulatory product development and lifecycle management.
 He has been working in regulatory policy since early 2016.
 Prior to joining Biogen, Simon worked in medical communications in different therapeutic areas.
-He is a biologist by training with an MSc in medical parasitology.
+He is a biologist by training with an MSc in medical entomology/parasitology.

 Have an account?